-United States ex rel, Grynberg v.
-Williams Natural Gas Company, et al., MDL Docket No. 1293 (99 MD 1614), Civil Action No. 97 D 1478, (District of Colorado), or Grynberg Litigation
+United States ex rel.
+Grynberg v.
+Williams Natural Gas Company, et al., MDL Docket No. 1293 (99 MD 1614), Civil Action No. 97 D 1478 (District of Colorado), or Grynberg Litigation

 In 1998, Jack Grynberg, an individual, sued Central and approximately 300 other energy companies, purportedly on behalf of the federal government, or qui tam.
 Invoking the False Claims Act, Grynberg alleged that the defendants had mismeasured the volume and wrongfully analyzed the heating content of natural gas, causing underpayments of royalties to the United States.
 The relief sought was an unspecified amount of royalties allegedly not paid to the federal government, treble damages, or civil penalty, attorney fees and costs.
 The Department of Justice declined to intervene in Grynberg's qui tam cases, which were consolidated for pretrial purposes before a single judge in the United States District Court, or Trial Court, for the District of Wyoming.
-Initial discovery was limited to public disclosure/original source jurisdictional issues.
-After a trial court ruling in October of 2006 dismissing Grynberg's claims on jurisdictional grounds and Appellate Court decisions in 2009 upholding the trial court's decision, Grynberg filed a petition (Number 09-170) for certiorari review with the United States Supreme Court on August 4, 2009.
+Initial discovery was limited to public disclosure/original source jurisdictional issues, which were referred to a Special Master for recommendations.
+After a Trial Court ruling in October of 2006 dismissing Grynberg's claims on jurisdictional grounds and a decision by the United States Court of Appeals, or Appellate Court, for the Tenth Circuit upholding that ruling in 2009, Grynberg filed a petition (Number 09-170) for certiorari review with the United States Supreme Court on August 4, 2009.
 On October 5, 2009, the Supreme Court denied Grynberg's petition.
-On July 27, 2011, the Trial Court entered orders disposing of the defendant's motions for attorney fees and costs which were the subject of a hearing held on April 24, 2007.
+On July 27, 2011, the Trial Court entered orders disposing of the defendants' motions for attorney fees and costs which had been the subject of a hearing held on April 24, 2007.
 The Trial Court Judge awarded attorney fees and costs to the defendants and directed Grynberg to pay a portion of the Special Master's fees into the Trial Court's registry.
-On or about October 7, 2011, Central and many of the other prevailing defendants submitted claims setting forth the amounts and basis for their respective attorney fee and cost awards.
-It is unknown at this time whether the parties, through counsel, will be able to agree upon the specific amounts, if any, to be paid voluntarily by Grynberg, or whether further post-judgment proceedings before the Trial Court and/or the Appellate Court may be necessary.
+On or about October 2011, Central and many of the other prevailing defendants submitted claims setting forth the amounts and basis for their respective attorney fee and cost awards.
+Since then, the Trial Court has appointed a different Special Master to make recommendations regarding the amounts of attorney fees and costs to be awarded to those defendants which have submitted claims.
+It is unknown at this time when that Special Master will issue his recommendations, and/or whether further post-judgment proceedings before the Trial Court and/or the Appellate Court may be necessary to resolve the fee and cost issues.